Kenura-R-Gunarathna/js-interval/README.md

 ### onStart : option

-You can run any actions when the `setInterval` started.
+You can run any actions when the `setInterval started`.

 ### onEnd : option

-You can run any actions when the `setInterval` ends due to timeout.
+You can run any actions when the `setInterval ends` due to timeout.

 ### onPaused : option

-You can run any actions when the `setInterval` is paused.
+You can run any actions when the `setInterval is paused`.

 ### onReset : option

-You can run any actions when the `setInterval` is reset.
+You can run any actions when the `setInterval is reset`.
 This will bring the countdown to `initial` time.
 But it won't start the countdown.

 ### onRestart : option

-You can run any actions when the `setInterval` is restarted.
+You can run any actions when the `setInterval is restarted`.

 ## Methods

 ### start : method

+Start the timer function.
+But the initial `0:0` won't be shown.

 ```js
 interval.start();